iparainnocent/code3/README.md

 - Create a respiratory in your github account to link with your work code in visual studio code.
  - Open your terminal in Visual Studio Code
-- As you continue coding make sure your     JSON SERVER is running.

 ### Files used
 - HTML: The structure and layout of the web page.
 - CSS: The styling and visual appearance of the application.